ravendb/bootcamp/src/Unit-1/lesson6/README.md

 The `Store` method is responsible to register the "storing" intention in the session.
 Just after the `Store` call you can access the document id, even though the document was not saved to the database yet.
-The `SaveChanges` method applies the registered actions in the section to the database.
+The `SaveChanges` method applies the registered actions in the session to the database.

-When you change the state of an entity, the section is smart enough to detect it and update the matching document on the server side.
-The section keeps track of all the entities you have loaded (with `Load` or `Query` methods), and when you call `SaveChanges`, all changes to those entities are sent to the database in a *single remote call*.
+When you change the state of an entity, the session is smart enough to detect it and update the matching document on the server side.
+The session keeps track of all the entities you have loaded (with `Load` or `Query` methods), and when you call `SaveChanges`, all changes to those entities are sent to the database in a *single remote call*.